ADEPT-ML/Server/README.md

 git submodule init
 git submodule update
 ```
-Before you start ADEPT, you must create a top-level `data` folder containing 1) the building-xls files and 2) the
+Before you start ADEPT, you must create a top-level `data` folder containing 1) the building-xls-files and 2) the
 temperature data.
 These files must be in the correct format, or you will have to change some of the import code at
-the `data management` service.
+the `Data-Management` service.

 ```
 \-Server